vikum1407/cypress-api-proj/README.md

 ## Description and File Structure

-    * Develped this famework based on the Page Object Model structure.
-    * All object repositories mantain by the relavent pages.
     * Main test cases written on the 'e2e' folder.
     * Fixtures are use do the data driven test cases.